RFE/RL’s Iranian Service: Radio Farda

 - Reporters Without Borders World Press Freedom Index, 2018: 164/180.

-- Family members in Iran of Radio Farda journalists are frequently subjected to interrogation and threats.
-Iran has set up phony websites to discredit Farda reporting and smear employees online.
+- Family members in Iran of Radio Farda journalists have been subject to interrogation and threats.
+Numerous phony websites and social media accounts are used to discredit Farda reporting and smear employees online.

-- Internet and social media apps are a primary means of engaging audiences in Iran.
-Farda’s website traffic in 2017 averaged 12.5 million visits and 24.3 million page views monthly, with almost two-thirds of all traffic originating inside the country, despite an official government ban on the website.
+- Radio Farda invests heavily in internet and social media apps.
+In FY2018, it logged 12.2 million visits and almost 22 million page views on average monthly to its website, with almost two-thirds of all traffic originating inside the country, despite a government ban on the website.

-- Farda has recently begun to stream four hours of news content daily via Facebook Live.
+- Farda has more than 3.5 million followers on social platforms including Facebook, Instagram, Twitter and Telegram.
+It streams four hours of news content daily via Facebook Live.

-- Farda is committed to producing original documentaries on human rights and historical issues that are otherwise underreported or taboo in Iran.
-These include the multi-segment Visit, profiling Iran's prisoners of conscience; Victims of 88, about participants in the 2009 protests; and Tradition of the Blade, a report about FGM in Iran.
+- Farda has produced numerous original documentaries on human rights and historical issues that are otherwise underreported or taboo in Iran.
+These include the multi-segment Visit, profiling Iran's prisoners of conscience; and Victims of 88, about participants in the 2009 protests.

 Facts & Stats about Iran